FIGHTING TO PROTECT RESEARCH FUNDING

 NASA

-NASA research spending for Fiscal Year 2025 has remained consistent with 2024 levels.
-However, the Trump administration has proposed substantial cuts and project cancellations in the Fiscal Year 2026 budget.
-Some NASA research sites, including the Jet Propulsion Laboratory, have already begun laying off workers, even though the proposed budget has not yet been approved by Congress and the President.
+The Trump administration proposed substantial cuts and project cancellations in the Fiscal Year (FY) 2026 budget.
+Some NASA centers, including the Jet Propulsion Laboratory, laid off workers even before a budget was approved by Congress.

-To date, the Senate has rejected the proposed cuts, and the House has significantly reduced them, leaving the final budget outcome still uncertain.
-Researchers and staff at NASA-funded projects face uncertainty about funding and job stability, which could affect ongoing missions, early-career researchers, and new research initiatives.
+Workers organizing with UAW participated in rallies, lobbying, and town halls with elected representatives to advocate for NASA funding.
+Ultimately, Congress rejected the proposed cuts, although the Mars Sample Return project was cancelled.
+Researchers and staff at NASA-funded projects still face uncertainty about funding and job stability as Congress looks ahead to FY 2027, which could affect ongoing missions, early-career researchers, and new research initiatives.

 https://www.astronomy.com/science/nasas-jpl-lays-off-550-employees/